airbnb/chronon/docs/source/authoring_features/Join.md

 a group_by on the right keyed by `user`.
 On the left you have chosen to call the user `user_id` or `vendor`.
 Then you can use the remapping facility to specify this relation for each group_by.

+## Label Join
+Label join job allows generation of offline labeled datasets with associated features.
+Once regular join backfilling processes are complete, you can initiate a Label Join job to incorporate available labels into the feature set, resulting in a comprehensive training dataset.
+This enables access to all labeled features, including a 'Labeled Latest' table that conveniently provides the most recent available label version for analysis purposes.

+We provide support for both non-aggregated labels and labels that require aggregation.
+Label aggregations function similarly to regular feature group-by aggregations, and existing operations can also be applied to labels.

+More details and use scenarios about label join job can be found in the [Label Join](../LabelJoin.md) and [Scenarios](../ODMScenarios.md) documentation.

+## Bootstrap
+Chronon supports feature **bootstrap** as a primitive as part of Join in order to support various kinds of feature experimentation workflows that are manually done by clients previously outside of Chronon.

+Bootstrap is a preprocessing step in the **Join** job that enriches the left side with precomputed feature data, before running the regular group by backfills if necessary.

+More details and scenarios about bootstrap can be found in the [Bootstrap](../Bootstrap.md) and [Scenarios](../ODMScenarios.md) documentation.

 # Computation examples

 The following explain the backfill accuracy for each possible combination of left-side source type and right-side/GroupBy source type.